 Norwich is the capital city of Norfolk and a very fine one too.
 A bustling metropolis full of activity and interesting places to explore, but with a far more laid back feel than many other cities in the UK!
 The 900 year old cathedral stands in beautiful grounds and has the second tallest spire in England.
 It offers so much more than just a building; you’ll find lectures,concerts, festivals, events, exhibitions and more.
 Visit Norwich Cathedral website here.

 Every year a pair of Peregrine Falcons takes up residence in a purpose built nesting platform at the cathedral.
-They successfully fledged chicks in 2012 and 2013; now in 2014 they have had a further four.
+They have successfully fledged many chicks over the years, changed partners and more!
 The Hawk and Owl Trust have a live webcam with which you watch the nest activities.
 Read more about the Trust here.

 A city full of culture; you can explore Norwich Castle Museum & Art Gallery; built as a Royal Palace 900 years ago, The Museum of Norwich at the Bridewell, Sainsbury Centre for Visual Arts; home to works by Picasso and Degas, Strangers’ Hall, Dragon Hall and more.

 There’s a shopping experience for everyone in the city.
 From regular markets six days a week covering all manners of goods, two Malls, specialist shops, Jarrolds – an independent department store, Norwich Lanes – a series of shops through pedestrianised lanes and alleyways, and finally three large out of town retail parks.